Skip to main content

 I came to Durham in Autumn 2013 after sixteen years in Florida State University’s Department of Geography, punctuated by one-year interludes at the New York Public Library’s Cullman Center for Scholars and Writers (2002-2003), the University of California, Santa Cruz’ Center for Cultural Studies (2005-2006), and Royal Holloway, University of London’s Department of Geography (2012-2013).
 Prior to Florida State, I attended Clark University’s Graduate School of Geography (1990-1996), where I received my MA and PhD degrees, as well as teaching briefly in Bucknell University’s Department of Geography (1997).

-For more on my research in all of these areas, as well as links to relevant publications and a complete c.v., please visit my personal web page.
+For more on my research, publications, and internal and external leadership activities, as well as a complete c.v., please visit my personal web page.

 Publications